top of page

 Photo of the J. Jabbra Library project in Jbeil taken at nightfall, from the outside stairs and looking towards the outside seating area.

-The Lebanese American University commissioned Atelier Pagnamenta Torriani to design a new library and central administration building on its Byblos Campus.
-The excavated rock and mountain above were the first impressions while visiting the Byblos Campus site.
-The exposed sedimentary rock and the complex, stratified history of the region became the inspiration for our design.
-Both the library and the administration buildings are placed adjacent to the excavated rock, forming an open amphitheater with the rock as a backdrop, juxtaposing the natural with the man-made.
+The Lebanese American University commissioned Atelier Pagnamenta Torriani to design a new Library and Central Administration building on their Byblos Campus.
+The excavated rock and bare mountain above were the first impressions when visiting the Byblos Campus site.
+The exposed sedimentary rock and the complex, stratified history of the region inspired our design.
+A second inspiration was the challenge of embracing Lebanon's powerful natural light - in full strength and softened for diffused interior illumination.

-The new structures are conceived as dynamic forms and their exterior skins are layered, providing shade and optimizing diffused light inside according to the orientation.
-The interior spaces of the library are developed around a large atrium that acts like a hub, brings great luminosity, and allows for natural air circulation.
-In our design, the exterior spaces flow seamlessly inside, creating connectivity between the two.
-The interior spaces are fluid, open, and transparent.
+The structures are conceived as dynamic forms.
+Their exterior skins are layered, providing shade and optimizing diffused light inside according to the orientation.
+The exterior spaces flow seamlessly inside, creating connectivity between the two.

 Throughout the project, the contrast between solid and transparent is apparent.
 During the day, the building facades are opaque and become more transparent in the evening.
-Above the amphitheater, a concrete wall displays the carvings of the four alphabets historically used throughout the region.
+Above the amphitheater, a concrete wall displays the carvings of the four alphabets historically used throughout the immediate Jbeil region.

-Passive features inspired by the local typology are incorporated into the design: the double outer skin allows for shading, ventilation, and light diffusion, and the main open atrium acts like a chimney vent; detaching the buildings from the rock allows the sea breeze to circulate and ventilate the outdoor amphitheater and café areas.
+the double outer skin allows for shading, ventilation, and light diffusion; the main open atrium acts like a chimney vent; the sunken garden brings light and air to the lower library level; detaching the buildings from the rock allows the sea breeze to circulate and ventilate the outdoor amphitheater and café areas.
+The solution for natural ventilation and natural light team up together with photovoltaic solar panels to greatly reduce reliance and consumption of electrical energy.

 The library and ancillary spaces create synergy among scholarly activities and social life while providing common ground for diverse student activities and forms of information: an inclusive space for exchange, communication, learning, and understanding.